JamesLWang/RAFT/README.md

 ### Adversarial Training

-We show

 ## Datasets
-We evaluated our framework on four datasets: [XSum](https://aclanthology.org/D18-1206.pdf), [SQuAD](https://aclanthology.org/D16-1264.pdf), and [Abstract](https://arxiv.org/pdf/2401.12970).
+We evaluated our framework on three datasets: [XSum](https://aclanthology.org/D18-1206.pdf), [SQuAD](https://aclanthology.org/D16-1264.pdf), and [Abstract](https://arxiv.org/pdf/2401.12970).
 We used [Bao et al.](https://github.com/baoguangsheng/fast-detect-gpt/tree/main/exp_main/data)'s versions of LLM-generated texts for XSum and SQuAD, and follow the same steps as them and DetectGPT to generate LLM-generated texts for Abstract.
 All datasets used can be found in the `./datasets` directory.